pdesai5839/cassandra_cluster/README.md

 As with consistency levels, Cassandra's storage engine can be tuned for reading performance or writing performance.

 ### Data Compaction
-Data compaction in Cassandra refers to the process of organizing and optimizing data stored in SSTable files to improve performance and reduce storage overhead.
+Data compaction in Cassandra refers to the process of organizing and optimizing data stored in on disk to improve performance and reduce storage overhead.

 Cassandra allows you to set various merge and compaction strategies for a table.
 These strategies affect read and write performance:
 1. Size-tiered Compaction Strategy (STCS): STCS is the default compaction strategy in Cassandra.
 STCS is well-suited for write-heavy workloads and can efficiently reclaim disk space by removing obsolete data.